Risen 3: Titan Lords: Development

 Before Risen 3: Titan Lordss official announcement, rumors persisted that the third installment in the Risen series was to be called Risen 3: Blazing Oceans.
 This was supposedly based on a Facebook post by the German multimedia firm Dluxe Media that stated it had scored a contract which involved the creation of the soundtrack for Risen 3: Blazing Oceans.

 Reception

 Risen 3: Titan Lords received mixed reviews.
-The large scale of the world, variety of enemies, and varied environments was praised as well as various minor tweaks to game-play, but the game was panned for its lack of significant improvement over its predecessor.
+The large scale of the world, variety of enemies, and varied environments was praised as well as various minor tweaks to gameplay, but the game was panned for its lack of significant improvement over its predecessor.

 Hooked Gamers stated: "Risen 3: Titan Lords oozes atmosphere and serves as a reminder that this type of roleplaying game is absolutely timeless.
 All you need is great gameplay, a decent storyline and a rich, varied open world in which every time you turn in a new direction a new adventure awaits.
 The time-devouring Risen 3 is as much about the player looking to claim back a lost soul as it is about Piranha Bytes finding theirs."
-While PC Gamer said: Combat quibbles and muddy graphics do little to spoil the fun of this enjoyable RPG.
+PC Gamer said: "Combat quibbles and muddy graphics do little to spoil the fun of this enjoyable RPG."